FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/webauthn-explained.md

 ## User Presence vs User Verification

 Authenticators can be also used as a second factor of authentication, when paired with a username and password or other factor.
-An authentication ceremony gives you assurances about the user having access to the authenticator.
+An authentication ceremony indicates the user has access to the authenticator.
+This is the MFA use case mentioned above.

 If you are using an authenticator in this way, you want to distinguish between user presence versus user verification.